jakeblaxon/graphql-join/README.md

 - `getAuthors` is the name of the batched query.
 It will retrieve every author for the books in one call to prevent the n+1 problem.
 - The `$authorId` variable indicates what field of the parent type (`Book`) we wish to pass to the parameters.
 Behind the scenes, GraphQL-Join collects all distinct `authorId` fields of each book into a list and filters out any `null` values.
 The type of `$authorId` is therefore always `[String!]!`.
 Each field within the parent type has a corresponding variable of the same name you can use in the parameters.
 They are always distinct, non-null lists of the field's type.
 - The `{ authorId: id }` selection indicates which fields in the parent and child to join on.
-If they are different names, simply use an alias to map them together.
+Since they are different names, we use an alias to map them together.
 Here we are saying to match authors to books where `Book.authorId = Author.id`.
 You can select more than one field, as long as they are all scalar types.
 GraphQL-Join will consider a pairing a match if all corresponding fields match.

 GraphQL-Join doesn't call this query exactly as written.
 It simply uses the information within it to generate a custom query for each request.
 Behind the scenes, GraphQL-Join will strip the aliases and add the user requested fields to the selection set, to get all the required information in one call.